TeeNemz/LITA-CAPSTONE-RETAIL-STORE-SALES-DATA/README.md

 ### PROJECT OVERVIEW
 ---
 This Data Analysis project aims to generate insight into the sales performance of a Retail store.
-By analyzing the various parameters in the data received we seek to uncover key insights such as top-selling products, regional performance, and monthly sales trends,that can guide business decisions and foster growth.
+By analyzing the various parameters in the data received we seek to uncover key insights such as top-selling products, regional performance, and monthly sales trends, that can guide business decisions and foster growth.

 ### PROJECT OBJECTIVES
 ---